 Sígrblót for the Family

-Sígrblót (aka Sommardag) is an ancient Heathen holiday falling on the fourth full moon after the winter solstice.
+Sígrblót (aka Sommardag or Victoryblot) is an ancient Heathen holiday falling on the fourth full moon after the winter solstice.
 This year's full moon begins on April 6, 2023.

 Sígrblót is a pre-Christian celebration appointed by Odin in the Ynglinga Saga, stanza 8.
 It's here Odin lists three holidays we must celebrate with a blót: